opensass/aibook/README.md

 ### 🥑 Set Up MongoDB

 Follow [our quick guide](./MongoDB.md) to set up your MongoDB database and connect it to your project!

+### ☁️ Set Up Upstash Redis

+Follow [our quick guide](./Redis.md) to set up your Upstash Redis database for rate limiting!

 ### 🔐 Generate JWT Secret Key